ioanassenov/Piezo-Motor-Stage-Scanning/readme.md

 ## Dependencies & Resources
 The code in this repo uses the .NET objects and methods defined in Thorlabs' Kinesis DLLs provided for free available on their [website](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Motion_Control&viewtab=0).
+All required DLL files are included so no additional third-party downloads are required.
+The **MATLAB Data Acquisition Toolbox** is required for data collection.

 Within the Kinesis installation directory (default is `C:\Program Files\Thorlabs\Kinesis`) there are two compiled HTML help files available for assistance with using the APIs: